 Grants are considered “gift aid” and generally do not have to be repaid.
 Most gift aid is based on some type of need-based eligibility requirement.
 Therefore, you must complete the FAFSA to apply for most grants.
 Sources of grants include federal, state, private, and institutional funds.
-Although grants are a very desirable source of financial aid, the availability of grants is generally limited to the students with the most need.
+Award amounts vary and are based on the availability of funds and individual need.
 For a list of programs eligible for federal financial aid, click here.

 The U.S. Department of Education offers a variety of federal grants to students based on financial need.